The List of Van Halen Albums in Order of Release Date

 9. Sucker in a 3 Piece

-OU812 is the eighth studio album by the renowned American rock band Van Halen, released in 1988.
-This marked the band’s second collaboration with vocalist Sammy Hagar.
-The album’s creation spanned from September 1987 to April 1988, culminating just a month before its launch.
-Following in the footsteps of its predecessor, ‘5150,’ OU812 soared to the top spot on the Billboard 200 chart, becoming the second of four consecutive number-one studio albums for Van Halen.
-Fueled by four Billboard Hot 100 top-40 singles, including ‘When It’s Love’ and ‘Finish What Ya Started,’ the album achieved sales of over 4 million copies.
+OU812 is the eighth studio album of the famous American rock band Van Halen, released in 1988.
+It was the second national effort that the band had undertaken with vocalist Sammy Hagar.
+The album was created from September 1987 to April 1988 but was finalized just a month before it hit the market.
+Following in the footsteps of its predecessor, ‘5150,’ OU812 hit no. 1 on the Billboard 200, making it the second of four consecutive studio number-one albums for Van Halen.
+With four singles in the top 40 of the Billboard Hot 100, including ‘When It’s Love’ and ‘Finish What Ya Started,’ the album has been certified with sales of over 4 million copies.

 9. For Unlawful Carnal Knowledge (1991)